 Third, a good pc baseball simulation cares about baseball history.
 Stats aren't everything.
 The sim should provide an opportunity to learn about the players of yesterday and the way they played the game.
 In a postmodern world, narrative is an important part of the baseball experience.
 Think for a moment about the way modern park designers promote the stories of their franchises.
 Places like "McCovey Cove" and "Ashburn Alley" call to mind the past and incorporate it seamlessly into the present.
 Nostalgia Sim Baseball tries to honor the storied history of the game.
 We have more to do on this, and it's a constant challenge, but helping members connect to baseball history is one of our core values.

-Finally, a good baseball simulation creates a sim community.
+Finally, the best baseball simulation games create a sim community.
 Scientific modeling and historical narratives alone cannot create the human connections we long for.
 Sharing our sim experiences (the good, bad, and ugly) with others introduces a needed human element to baseball simulation.
 A good sim creates conversation around the water cooler.